It is advisable to be aware of Zimbabwe visa requirements before travelling to the country.

 Zimbabwe Visa Cost

-Category C nationals who applied online will also need to pay on arrival at any port of entry into the country.
+Category C nationals who apply online will also need to pay on arrival at any port of entry into the country.

 We strongly advise visitors to have cash on hand for this payment.
 Credit card machines are unreliable.
 Cash will ensure a smooth process through customs.